Twin Falls saucer hoax: Twin Falls 'disc'

 On July 11, the press reported the recovery of a 30 in disc from the yard of a Twin Falls home.
 Residents reported hearing a "thud" around 2:30 am but dismissed the noise as a truck.
 At 8:20 am, a next-door neighbor reportedly discovered a "disc" and contacted police.

 Local police arrived and took possession of the object.
 The matter was referred to both FBI and military intelligence.
 Multiple officers from Fort Douglas (two lieutenant colonels, two first lieutenants, and a civilian) flew in to investigate.
 Authorities "clamped down a lid of secrecy pending the outcome of further investigation".
 Local press featured a piece on Army "cloak and dagger" during the disc investigation, mentioning that photographs of the object were confiscated.

+On July 11 a Twin Falls newspaper reported the claim that Mrs Easterbrook heard a "thud around 2.30am" and her neighbour "heard something during the early hours Friday morning but thought it was a truck".
+The next day a Salt Lake City newspaper reported: "Officials stated the boys confessed to planting the disc in the yard of Mrs Thompson at 10:30pm Thursday night".

-That same day, the FBI Special Agent In Charge Banister reported the object had been turned over to the Army.
+That same day, the FBI Special Agent In Charge Guy Banister reported the object had been turned over to the Army.
 On July 12, it was reported nationally that the Twin Falls disc was a hoax.
 Press reported that four teenagers had confessed to creating the disc.
 Photos of the object were then publicly released.